 Born and raised in Kelowna, British Columbia, Brodie has always been a performer.
 Starting with dance classes at age three and slowly experimenting with all the performing arts.
 Brodie started playing saxophone when she was twelve years old and fell in love.
 Her first saxophone was a family friend's tenor saxophone, she did not know how to properly play but her hands just fell into place.
 It was a match made in heaven, she would not put it down.

-Brodie graduated high school in 2017 and moved to Vancouver to pursue further studies in jazz performance at Capilano University.
+Brodie graduated high school in 2017 and moved to Vancouver to pursue further studies in jazz performance and composition at Capilano University.
 Since moving to Vancouver she has had numerous opportunities through the Vancouver Dixieland Jazz Society.
 These opportunities include, meeting and playing with Bria Skonberg and the Arntzen family.
-The VDJS sponsored her to attend the Teagarden Jazz camp two years, where she met and worked with Curtis Brengle, Greg Varlotta (Disneyland), Terry Myers (Tommy Dorsey Orchestra), Eddie Metz (Count Basie Orchestra), and Bill Allread (Disneyland).
+The VDJS sponsored her to attend the Teagarden Jazz camp two years in a row, where she met and worked with Curtis Brengle, Greg Varlotta (Disneyland), Terry Myers (Tommy Dorsey Orchestra), Eddie Metz (Count Basie Orchestra), and Bill Allread (Disneyland).